Sajjad177/Sajjad177/README.md

 <br/>
 <h2>About Me : </h2>
 <p>🌐 I’m a Full Stack Web Developer with hands-on experience delivering scalable, efficient, and user-focused applications.
 Skilled in React.js, JavaScript, and TypeScript on the front end, and Node.js, Express, and MongoDB on the back end, I build complete solutions that align with business goals.
-Passionate about clean code, performance optimization, and continuous learning, I bring both technical expertise and problem-solving ability to every project.</p>
+Passionate about clean code, performance optimization, and continuous learning, I bring both technical expertise problem-solving and debagging ability to every project.</p>
 <br/>
  <h2>Talking about Personal Stuff : </h2>